samdish7/University/COSC386/README.md

 Year ~> Spring 2020

+## Languages Used

+	- PHP
+	- HTML
+	- CSS
+	- MYSQL

 ## Overview

-Using various languages such as PHP, MYSQL, and HTML to create a database.
-Our database was on the Chesapeake Bay Wildlife.
+Learned about how databases are used in the real world, the basic operations of navigating the database and also how to work around MYSQL to display the output desired.
+Main project was to implement out own database and make a webpage that used the concepts that were learned in class.
+Our database was about the Cheaspeake Bay Wildlife.